salesforce-misc/hyper-ir-lsp/README.md

 * Syntax highlighting for Hyper IR
 * Document outline: Directly jump to the function you are interested in
 * Go to definition / references / declaration for functions, variables and debug information
+* Inlay hints listing the incoming edges for each basic block
+* Inlay hints at function end to easily jump back to function beginning
 * Code folding support

 ## Building from source